pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-70/index.md

 ### Install Pulumi using Winget

 You can now install Pulumi using the [Winget](https://github.com/microsoft/winget-cli/) package manager.
-Windows users on Windows 11 and later can now uso `winget install pulumi` to install Pulumi and `winget upgrade pulumi` to get the latest version.
+Windows users on Windows 11 and later can now use `winget install pulumi` to install Pulumi and `winget upgrade pulumi` to get the latest version.

 Learn more in the [install Winget GitHub issue](https://github.com/pulumi/pulumi/issues/4676) and in the [Pulumi installation instructions](https://www.pulumi.com/docs/get-started/install/).